Trusted and connected

 The programme will build on the foundation and strengths of the infrastructure that already exists across the UK, which is supporting world class research.

-Phase one: design and dialogue
+Phase 1: design and dialogue

 Fundamental to this work or intervention will be ensuring that research is conducted for the public good in a way that is secure, trustworthy and protects sensitive information about individuals.
 We will achieve this through an inclusive and transparent community co-design approach, with involvement of public representatives from the outset and engagement of a range of stakeholders and researchers from across different disciplines and sectors.